Reusable launch vehicle: 2020s

-In November 2024, China debuted the Long March 12 rocket, whose later version Long March 12A is expected to have a reusable first stage.
+In November 2024, China debuted the Long March 12 rocket, whose later version Long March 12A is designed to have a reusable first stage.
 In January 2025, the Longxing-2 VTVL demonstrator, likely a precursor to Long March 12A's first stage, flew on a high altitude suborbital test flight.
-As of October 2025, the outcome of this test is not known publicly.
+The outcome of this test was not made public.
+Long March 12A had its maiden flight on 23 December 2025.
+The rocket successfully reached orbit but the first stage was destroyed during its landing attempt.

+In 2025, Arianespace proposed making Ariane 6 partially reusable by substituting the rocket's solid-fuel expendable boosters with Liquid Reusable Boosters (LRBs) derived from the Maia rocket under development by Arianespace's subsidiary MaiaSpace.
+The development of the proposal was funded by ESA's Boosters for European Space Transportation (BEST!) initiative.

 In June 2025, the Japanese company Honda performed a successful 300 m high VTVL flight of a liquid-propellant demonstrator rocket equipped with grid fins and landing legs.
+Another Japanese VTVL demonstrator, JAXA's RV-X vehicle which serves as a technology pathfinder for CALLISTO, flew for the first time in July 2026.

-In September 2025, the European Space Agency (ESA) has awarded a contract to the Italian company Avio to start developing a reusable upper stage demonstrator.
-Later in 2025, ESA has also awarded a related contract to the Italian company Ingegneria Dei Sistemi (IDS) to design a reusable rocket stage recovery vessel.
+In September 2025, ESA awarded a contract to the Italian company Avio to start developing a reusable upper stage demonstrator.
+Later in 2025, ESA also awarded a related contract to the Italian company Ingegneria Dei Sistemi (IDS) to design a reusable rocket stage recovery vessel.
 Meanwhile, Avio has been developing the FD1 and FD2 rocket demonstrators of methalox engines for their future Vega Next rocket, with possible reusability-related features like grid fins.

 On 20 October 2025, the Chinese company LandSpace performed a static-fire test of its new rocket Zhuque-3 intended for partial reusability.
 The first stage of the rocket was equipped with grid fins, aerodynamic chines, and landing legs.
-Later in October, they conducted a vertical integration rehearsal, installing the payload in its fairing on the rocket.
+The rocket successfully launched and reached orbit on 3 December 2025 but the first stage was destroyed during its landing attempt.

+On 13 November 2025, Blue Origin's New Glenn rocket launched NASA's twin ESCAPADE spacecraft to Mars on its second flight.
+The rocket's first stage then successfully landed on a barge in the Atlantic Ocean.
+This made Blue Origin the second company after SpaceX to recover an orbital-class booster by a propulsive landing.
+The same first stage, with a new set of engines, was then successfully reused on 19 April 2026 during the third flight of New Glenn, although the flight's primary mission failed due to a second stage issue.